Diva (Akina Nakamori album)

 Diva (stylized as DIVA) is the twenty third studio album by Japanese singer Akina Nakamori and final studio album to be released during the 2000s.
 It was released on 26 August 2009 under the Universal Music Japan label.
 The album includes music producers from the United States.

 The album includes Akina's original written songs "Heartbreak" (under her pseudonym Miran:Miran).

-It's the Nakamori's first studio album to be released in both regular ad limited editions.
-Limited edition includes remixed versions of Diva and Heartache.
-The original version of Heartache is included only in the single Diva Single Version.
+It's the Nakamori's first studio album to be released in both regular and limited editions.
+Limited edition also includes remixed versions of Diva and Heartache.
+The original version of Heartache is included only in the single Diva Single Version along with the re-release of I Hope So as a B-Side.

 After the album release, Akina suspended her music activities from 2010 until 2014.

 Promotion

 Singles

 It consists of one previously released single.

 "Diva Single Version" is the forty seventh single.
 It was released one month after the album release, on 23 September 2009 under Universal Music Japan.
 It was her only single to be released in that year and first single to be released in 3 years.
 The album version of the single was included in the compilation album All Time Best: Originals in 2014.
 The original version is unreleased as of 2020.

 The single debuted at number 50 on Oricon Single Weekly Charts.